hbharadwaj/cmssw_HIForest/HeavyIonsAnalysis/JetAnalysis/test/1_Skimming/DOCUMENTATION.md

 FilesPerOutput 5       # Number of files per batch
 ```

-> **Note**: The `DoCondor` parameter appears in some config files but is not actually used by the codebase.
-Condor submission is handled entirely by the `submit_condor_jobs.sh` script, regardless of this parameter's value.
+> **Important**: The `BatchMode` parameter must be set to 1 in the config file used by the condor jobs.
+The `submit_condor_jobs.sh` script now automatically ensures this parameter is set correctly in the copied config file that gets transferred to the worker nodes.

 ### Usage Modes